JonahLeggett/ML_Algo_Options_Trading/README.md

 >" Discuss any unanticipated insights or problems that arose and how you resolved them."

 1. Finding data.
- main problem we encounter was finding the data.
-The original source we planned to use - Alpaca - worked for some data.
-But we needed to find some alternative sourses of data.
-Some of the ones we tried, like [QuantConnect](https://www.quantconnect.com) - didnt work.
-After trial and error we end up using [following libriries]()

 2. Unifying the data

-Some sourses return data in json format, which has different frame construction.
-Our solution was to create new data frames, change indexes, concatinate or join some data frames together.
-It took a lot of time and creative solutions, but we were able to do it.

 3. Difficulty in pricing options